WalterProof/tzkt-php-client/docs/Api/OperationsApi.md

     // This is optional, `GuzzleHttp\Client` will be used as default. new GuzzleHttp\Client()
 );
-$anyof = new \Bzzhh\Tzkt\Model\BlocksGetAnyofParameter(); // BlocksGetAnyofParameter | Filtersby any of the specified fields.
+$anyof = new \Bzzhh\Tzkt\Model\BlocksGetAnyofParameter(); // BlocksGetAnyofParameter | Filters by any of the specified fields.
 Example: `anyof.delegate.target=tz1...` will return operations where `delegate` OR `target` is equal to the specified value.
 This parameter is useful when you need to retrieve all operations associated with a specified account.
 $delegate = new \Bzzhh\Tzkt\Model\AccountsGetDelegateParameter(); // AccountsGetDelegateParameter | Filters by drained baker.
 Allowed fields for `.eqx` mode: none.
 $target = new \Bzzhh\Tzkt\Model\AccountsGetDelegateParameter(); // AccountsGetDelegateParameter | Filters by target.
 Allowed fields for `.eqx` mode: none.
 $level = new \Bzzhh\Tzkt\Model\AccountsGetIdParameter(); // AccountsGetIdParameter | Filters by level.